Illinois Workers’ Compensation Lawyers

 While some injuries like pulled muscles and sprains are common, they are temporary and usually heal on their own.
 More serious injuries, however, require expensive medical treatment and can disrupt an employee’s ability to work for an extended period of time.
 In some cases, medical treatment is ongoing and workers are never able to return to their jobs.
 In the most severe accidents, workers lose their lives.

-In Chicago, industry is as diverse as the people who work and live in the community.
+In Illinois, industry is as diverse as the people who work and live in the community.
 As such, employees suffer a wide range of injuries at work.

 Common Fatal Workplace Injuries